 At Barndoor Ag, we’re proud to be a leading provider of agricultural supplies and farming equipment online.
-Whether you’re looking for effective herbicides, pesticides, or adjuvants, we’ve got the supplies and tools you need to help your garden flourish.
+Whether you’re looking for effective chemicals, we’ve got the supplies and tools you need to help your garden flourish.
 If you’re struggling to keep unwanted pests and insects out of your garden, be sure to browse our insect and pest control solutions today.

 In this blog, we’re going to discuss the basics of starting your own vegetable garden.
 Whether you’re a novice gardener with a single pot, or you’ve been growing your own vegetables for years, we’re confident you’ll learn something new.

 If you’ve ever taken a bite out of a fresh grown tomato, you already know how delicious and savory growing your own food can be.
 There’s nothing like fresh vegetables, especially when you take the time to grow them yourself.
 Before you start planting seeds and reaping the benefits of your own personal vegetable garden, you’ll have to scope out the perfect location to start your garden.

 The key to a successful vegetable garden is to choose an appropriate outdoor location.
 A sub-par location will give you sub-par veggies, which is the last thing you want.
 Let’s look at a few tips to consider for choosing a good gardening site.